 The main benefit of permanent emigration for affluent individuals lies in the fact that in most cases it creates a substantial tax benefit.
 Often, it is also a necessary condition for protecting the assets of a family and its members.
 Sometimes it is best if a whole family relocates, and sometimes interesting wealth planning possibilities may arise if only one or a few of the family members relocate to another country.

-The family, supported by their multi-family office, may of course also select a new country to reside in based on factors such as climate, infrastructure and a secure political environment.
-We also encounter international relocation when children of affluent families attend schools and universities in countries such as Switzerland, the United Kingdom and the United States of America.
+The family, supported by their family office, may of course also select a new country to reside in based on factors such as climate, infrastructure and a secure political environment.
+We also encounter international relocation when children of wealthy families attend schools and universities in countries such as Switzerland, the United Kingdom and the United States of America.
 A multi-family office can often support you with this last issue quite well.

 Tax planning is a necessity when you relocate internationally